J. Desmond Clark

 John Desmond Clark CBE FSA (10 April 1916 – 14 February 2002) was a British archaeologist noted particularly for his work on prehistoric Africa.

 Early life

 Clark was born in London, but his childhood was spent in a hamlet in the Chiltern Hills of Buckinghamshire.
 Clark went to a preparatory boarding school in Buckinghamshire at age 6 1/2, from where he moved on to Monkton Combe School near Bath.
-Clark graduated with a BA from Christ's College, Cambridge, under M. C. Burkitt and Grahame Clark.
+Clark graduated with a BA from Christ's College, Cambridge, under M. C. Burkitt and Grahame Clark (no relation).